 The competition for technological supremacy between the US and China will dominate the next decade.

 Whose model is going to win?
 While the US is more formidable, its lead may be challenged by the Made in China 2025 campaign.

-Sandy Plunkett, founder of Innovation Clearinghouse consultancy, and Associate Professor Hussain Rammal of the University of Technology Sydney (UTS) Business School will decide the winner in a panel chaired by Australia-China Relations Institute (ACRI) Director Professor Bob Carr, followed by a Q&A session with the audience.
+Sandy Plunkett, founder of Innovation Clearinghouse consultancy, and Associate Professor Hussain Rammal of the University of Technology Sydney (UTS) Business School discussed the competition between the US and China in a panel chaired by Australia-China Relations Institute (ACRI) Director Professor Bob Carr, followed by a Q&A session with the audience.

 Time: 6:00 pm - 7:30 pm

 Sandy is a leading commentator and analyst specialising in the global technology arena.
 She has 25 years’ experience in Australia and internationally and has worked in media, venture capital and with a Silicon Valley startup that went public on Nasdaq.
 Sandy has written extensively for media and is a contributing author to landmark global research on innovations systems, policy and practice for the World Economic Forum and Stanford University.
 Sandy returned to Australia five years ago and has a passion for fostering the growth of Australia’s innovation culture and the management capability needed to lead and sustain it.
 She is currently writing a book exploring Australia’s response to the digital age.